cirosantilli/linux-cheat/posix.md

-Cheat on POSIX.

 For a cheat on the POSIX C API see: <https://github.com/cirosantilli/cpp/tree/99ad8ab9aee7bf2d8c47c9e25f4631eddb556ccf/posix>

 POSIX command line utilities shall not be discussed here because it is better to group utilities together with other non-POSIX utilities which have similar functions, for example discussing both `kill` (POSIX) and `killall` (non-POSIX) side by side.

-POSIX is means: Portable Operating System Interface for uniX.
+POSIX means: `Portable Operating System Interface for uniX`.

 POSIX is also known as: Single Unix specification (SUS)